coffeehouse off the square

 Hingham, MA 02043

-• All events are at 8 PM on the third Saturday of the month except for the Christmas Concert at 4:00 pm on Sunday, December 15.
+• All events are at 8 PM on the third Saturday of the month,

-• All except the Christmas Concert begin with an open microphone.
+• All except split bills and the Christmas Concert begin with an open microphone.
 Come and let us hear you.

-• Admission is $12 except for $15 in September, December, March and April and benefit the Unitarian Universalist Service Committee.
+• Admission is $15 and benefits the Unitarian Universalist Service Committee.

 The coffeehouse is always in need of volunteers, be it with stage setup and takedown, kitchen help, postering and publicity, or on the music committee.
 We very much need your help.
 Please get in touch with us at: 781-749-1767 or firstname.lastname@example.org